Kidjing/Kidjing/README.md

 > enjoy life && enjoy learning

 - 👑 I had the internship in Tencent, VMware, Kuaishou.
-- 🌱 I’m currently learning English and Java.
+- 🌱 I’m currently learning English and Rust.
 - 🍥 Language used: JavaScript, TypeScript, C++.
 - 😄 I enjoy reading books and running.
 <!-- - 👯 I’m looking to collaborate on ...